Edward Aveling: Professorship of English

-As early as 7 January 1879 it was announced:"Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the Professorship of English at the Royal Academy of Music."
+It was announced in January 1879 :"Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the Professorship of English at the Royal Academy of Music."
 In February 1879 it was still being announced in the musical journals "Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the professorship of English at the Royal Academy of Music."
-In August 1882 he was still sitting on examining boards for Language.
-The secretary of the Royal Academy of Music, John Gill, still lists Aveling as an examiner for the Prize list of July, 1883.
+In August 1882 he was sitting on examining boards for Language.
+The secretary of the Royal Academy of Music, John Gill, still lists Aveling as an examiner for the prize list of July 1883.

-Some of Aveling's musical reviews can be found amidst his dramatic notices in his 'Art Corner' in Annie Besant's six-penny monthly journal Our Corner (1883-1888).
-Here also the Royal Academy is mentioned: “Johannes Brahms, facile princeps among classical composers of to-day, has given us recently two new works.
-The one, a quintett for strings, I heard for the first time at Mr. Henry Holmes’ concert at the Royal Academy of Music….I heard it at the hands of Messrs.
-Holmes, Parker, Gibson, Hill, and Howell.”
+Some of Aveling's musical reviews can be found amidst his dramatic notices in his 'Art Corner' in Annie Besant's six-penny monthly journal Our Corner (1883–1888).
+Here also the Royal Academy is mentioned: "Johannes Brahms, facile princeps among classical composers of to-day, has given us recently two new works.
+The one, a quintett for strings, I heard for the first time at Mr. Henry Holmes' concert at the Royal Academy of Music....I heard it at the hands of Messrs.
+Holmes, Parker, Gibson, Hill, and Howell."

-In November 1882, Aveling heard Carlo Alfredo Piatti perform Beethoven's Trio in G major at St. James's Hall, London, accompanied by Wilma Neruda and Ludwig Strauss.
+In November 1882, Aveling heard Carlo Alfredo Piatti perform Beethoven's Trio in G major at St James's Hall, London, accompanied by Wilma Neruda and Ludwig Strauss.
 Later they played Brahms' Quintet in F minor, where the trio was joined by Louis Ries and Charles Hallé.
-He attended the premiere of Anton Dvorák's "Stabat Mater" in England; Aveling, the secularist, writes: "Anton Dvorák has caught that which Rossini almost wholly misses- the intense religious tone essential to the subject".
+He attended the premiere of Anton Dvorák's "Stabat Mater" in England; Aveling, the secularist, writes: "Anton Dvorák has caught that which Rossini almost wholly misses—the intense religious tone essential to the subject".